1mache/PPM-ray-tracer/README.md

 ![Dielectric](https://github.com/1mache/PPM-ray-tracer/blob/main/images/dielectric.bmp)

 - The camera class has a few members that let us toggle how we look at the world, like position, direction that we look in, and FOV.
+- The processing is threaded.
+It is set to run on 8 threads by default.
+Each thread processes `image_height / 8` lines of pixels.\
+They do it in an efficient fashion, first thread does line 0, 8, 16,... second thread does 1, 9, 17,... this allows for efficient\
+processing even when there are clusters of objects at a certain level of the image.
 - Image format: in the [book](https://raytracing.github.io/books/RayTracingInOneWeekend.html#positionablecamera/cameraviewinggeometry) Peter Shirley suggests creating an image in the [.ppm format](https://en.wikipedia.org/wiki/Netpbm#File_formats) and thats how I started as well.\
 In a nutshell a *ppm* is a text file where each line represents a pixel in the RGB format, you can look at it in the `images` folder.\